|

 doing things for three hours and I was able to stay up all day.
 Within a

 month, I had my energy back.”
+She was so moved by her

 experience that she became a homeopath herself at a time when few were